A novel measurement of the neutron magnetic form factor from A=3 mirror nuclei

-To examine the significance associated with these correlated uncertainties, we perform a global fit after applying a 1.5\% normalization uncertainty on each of the previous data sets, based on an estimate of their correlated experimental and model-dependent uncertainties.
-We fit $\gmn$ to a 3rd order inverse polynomial, neglecting the normalization uncertainties, and obtain $\chi^2=69.1$ for 36 degrees of freedom.
-If we allow the normalization of each data set to vary, with a $\chi^2$ penalty based on its normalization uncertainty, the fit gives $\chi^2=42.0$ for 36 degrees of freedom, bringing the data sets into good agreement even without an overly-flexible fitting function.
+To examine the significance associated with these correlated uncertainties, we perform a global fit after applying a 1.5\% normalization uncertainty on each of the previous data sets, based on a rough estimate of their correlated experimental and model-dependent uncertainties.
+We fit $\gmn$ to a 4rd order inverse polynomial, neglecting the normalization uncertainties, and obtain $\chi^2=74.7$ for 46 degrees of freedom.
+If we allow the normalization of each data set to vary, with a $\chi^2$ penalty based on its normalization uncertainty, the fit gives $\chi^2=47.0$ for 46 degrees of freedom, bringing the data sets into good agreement with normalizations shifts that are below 1$\sigma$, except for the CLAS data set which is raised by 1.3$\sigma$.

 When we account for the estimated normalization uncertainties for the various data sets, we find that they are in excellent agreement.
-While our normalization uncertainty is somewhat larger than we estimated for the previous measurements, the fact that our data set has overlap with the Anklin, Lachniet, and Anderson extractions allow it to provide an improved cross-normalization of the various data sets.
+While our normalization uncertainty is somewhat larger than we estimated for the previous measurements, the fact that our data set has overlap with the Anklin, Kubon, Lachniet, and Anderson extractions allow it to provide an improved cross-normalization of the various data sets.

-In conclusion, we have extracted $\gmn$ for $Q^2$ values from 0.6-2.9~GeV$^2$, with $\sim$2\% point-to-point uncertainties and an additional correlated uncertainty of $\sim$2.6\%.
+In conclusion, we have extracted $\gmn$ for $Q^2$ values from 0.6-2.9~GeV$^2$, with point-to-point uncertainties of 1.5--2\% and an additional correlated uncertainty of approximately 2.4\%.
 Part of the normalization uncertainty comes from our subtraction of the MEC, so this extraction can be improved with better understanding of the MECs.
-The current uncertainties, combined with the $Q^2$ coverage of these data, allows us to better constrain the normalization of various data sets.
+The current uncertainties, combined with the $Q^2$ coverage of these data, allow us to better constrain the normalization of various data sets.
 This led us to reexamine the correlated uncertainties in previous data sets, and demonstrates that the data sets are consistent within their uncertainties, taking our estimate of 1.5\% normalization uncertainty for the previous measurements.
 This suggests that overall understanding of $\gmn$ could be further improved with the inclusion of data sets covering a large $Q^2$ range, even with a significant normalization uncertainty, or with the addition of a new highly precise and accurate measurement, even with a very limited $Q^2$ range or single $Q^2$ point.